Find a Plastic Surgery Specialist, at Home or Abroad

 - Severe scars that cause dysfunction of certain body parts.

-- Third-degree burns (full thickness burn), which is caused by heat, radiation, chemicals, liquids, steam, or electric shock.
+- Third-degree burns (full thickness burn), which are caused by heat, radiation, chemicals, liquids, steam, or electric shock.

-- Scars affecting appearance or function of the body.
+- Scars affecting the appearance or function of the body.

 - Damaged body parts or deformities due to injury.